glennreyes/react-countup/README.md

 #### `formattingFn: (value: number) => string`

-Function to customize the formatting of the number
+Function to customize the formatting of the number.

+To prevent component from unnecessary updates this function should be memoized with [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback)

 #### `onEnd: ({ pauseResume, reset, start, update }) => void`